mapgears/scribeui/README.markdown

 * (optionnal) Restart apache:

         sudo /etc/init.d/apache2 restart

+* The first time you edit a map, add the following line to the map element:

+        INCLUDE '../symbols.map'

 If you choose not to restart apache, the new version of ScribeUI might take a while to go live because of mod\_wsgi.